windranger-io/windranger-mass-delegation-contracts/README.md

 Providing a project with a template for the files, folder structure, dependencies, scripting, configuration (local & remote) and development standards used in a Windranger Soldity project with TypeScript tests.

+## Problem/Hypothesis

+DAOs and treasury admins experience challenges delegating voting rights to their employees/communities.
+The current lack of tooling means doing so is a highly manual process that is:

+- Time consuming: Both initial delegation and ongoing maintenance (accounting for new/departing DAOm members/delegates)
+- Costly: High gas costs make delegation expensive and impractical in most scenarios
+- Prone to mistakes: highly manual process that typically requires the admin to manually track information through spreadsheets, etc

 ---

 ## Development Process